Training Outcomes Within Your Budget!

 7) Optimising skills and expertise: Value management takes into account the skills and expertise required for different project activities.
 By making sure to match the right resources with the right tasks, organisations can optimise the utilisation of skills and ensure that resources are allocated to activities that align with their capabilities.
 This improves efficiency, reduces rework, and enhances overall project performance.

-8) Collaboration and communication: It encourages collaboration and effective communication among team members and stakeholders.
+8) Collaboration and communication: It encourages collaboration and Effective Communication among team members and stakeholders.
 By fostering a collaborative environment, organisations can leverage the collective knowledge and expertise of their resources.
 This enhances coordination, minimises duplication of efforts, and maximises the productivity of resources.

 Improving decision-making